-- 1 Log in to the Sentinel Main interface with a user account that is a member of the administrator role. - 2 Click About > Licenses. - 3 (Optional) To view the consolidated EPS rate received by other Sentinel servers distributed across your organization, select the IP address or hostname of the desired systems. - 4 (Optional) Click Day or Hour to view the EPS rate for the last 7 days or for the last 24 hours. - 5 (Optional) To export the data to a CSV file, click Export Report.

-5a Specify the time period for which you want to view the EPS rate, then click OK.

-6 (Optional) To view the EPS rate of events filtered and processed by Sentinel, click Collection > Overview.
+- 1 From Sentinel Main, click About > Licenses. - 2 (Optional) To view the consolidated EPS rate received by other Sentinel servers distributed across your organization, select the IP address or hostname of the desired systems. - 3 (Optional) Click Day or Hour to view the EPS rate for the last 7 days or for the last 24 hours. - 4 (Optional) To export the data to a CSV file, click Export Report. - 4a Specify the time period for which you want to view the EPS rate, then click OK. - 5 (Optional) To view the EPS rate of events filtered and processed by Sentinel, click Collection > Overview.

 The Overview graph displays the EPS rate of events filtered and processed by Sentinel, and that actually make it to the event store.
-For more information, see "Viewing a Graphical Representation of the Events Per Second Rate" on page 254.
+For more information, see "Viewing a Graphical Representation of the Events Per Second Rate" on page 278.